electron0zero/MusicSurf/docs/rajdeepReport/report.md

 Features of ES relevant to project

-- API is RESTful hence client and server sides are not tightly coupled and hence there is less regidity between client and server.
+- API is RESTful hence client and server sides are not tightly coupled and hence there is less rigidity between client and server.
 All that the server needs are certain requests (as in HTTP requests like GET, POST and so on) in the form of API calls and the server sends a response based on these API calls.
 - Extensive documentation- For the success of any application software, the developers must have an extensive documentation so that he can easiy refer to solutions to problems that he/she cannot otherwise solve.
 - Default capability of handling natural language queries.